Giuseppe Verduci

-Giuseppe Verduci (born 4 January 2002) is an Italian professional footballer who plays as a left-back for club Arzignano.
+Giuseppe Verduci (born 4 January 2002) is an Italian professional footballer who plays as a left-back for club Reggina.

 Career

 Early career

 Verduci joined Polisportiva Bruinese at the age of four.
 He moved to Torino at the age of six.
 At the age of 10, he moved to Juventus.
 In 2017, he won the under-15s championship.

 Juventus U23

 Verduci made his debut for Juventus U23 – the reserve team of Juventus – on 7 March 2021 in a 1–0 away win against Grosseto.
 On 25 August 2021, Verduci was loaned to Grosseto.
 On 31 January 2022, Verduci's loan was interrupted.
 He only made 6 appearances with them.
 On 2 November, he scored his first professional goal in a Coppa Italia Serie C match against FeralpiSalò.

 Siena

 On 23 January 2023, Verduci joined Serie C side Siena on a permanent deal, signing a long-term contract with the club.